William H. Johnson (artist): Career

-Johnson returned to Europe in 1930 by working his way to France on a freighter.
-He went to Funen, a Danish island, to rejoin Holcha Krake.
-The couple signed a prenuptial agreement on May 28, 1930, and were married a few days later in the town of Kerteminde.
-Johnson and his wife spent most of the 1930s in Scandinavia, where his interest in folk art influenced his painting.
-Johnson focused on artwork that expressed the skilled techniques learned from his many teachers throughout the years.
+Four months after their trip to Tunisia, they debuted their ceramic pieces at the local library in Kerteminde in October 1932.
+Neither Johnson nor Holcha Krake had worked or shown ceramics prior to their Tunisian trip and the exhibition was given high praise.
+For Johnson, his ceramic pieces seem to correlate with the dramatic expressionist paintings he made from the period 1932-1938.
+Which were done in heavy impasto giving the impression of "wet clay."

 After Holcha was introduced into his life his art work began to transform due to "Holcha's folk art philosophies".
 However, as Nazi sentiments increased in Germany and Europe in the late 1930s, many artists were affected.
 Johnson's brother-in-law Christoph Voll was fired from his teaching position, and his art was labelled "degenerate".
 Johnson and Krake chose to move to the United States in 1938.
 After Johnson returned to the United States in 1938," over the course of the next decade, his art transformed into the intense, "primitivist" style he is recognized for today.
 Both vibrant and somber, these abstracted paintings depict the African-American experience from both a historical and personal perspective".
 Throughout the 1940s this newly founded style became a catalyst for Johnson's work, as well as many of their attributes in their relationship.